 Year-on-year and year-to-date growth rates provide the most meaningful view of industry growth.
 Month-to-month comparisons should be made with caution as they reflect seasonal effects and short-term volatility.
 Because bookings tend to be more volatile than shipments, changes in the book-to-bill ratios from month to month might not be significant unless a trend of more than three consecutive months is apparent.
 It is also important to consider changes in both bookings and shipments to understand what is driving changes in the book-to-bill ratio.

 IPC’s monthly PCB industry statistics are based on data provided by a representative sample of both rigid PCB and flexible circuit manufacturers selling in the USA and Canada.
-IPC publishes the PCB book-to-bill ratio at the end of each month.
-Statistics for the current month are available in the last week of the following month.
+IPC publishes the PCB book-to-bill ratio by the end of each month.